adlnet/xapi-jqm/demos/course/README.md

 This course is built with multiple examples of commonly used widgets.
 Below offers a brief overview of how they are used in xapi-jqm.
 For more detailed information please refer to [this document that doesn't exist yet]().

+#### Table of Contents

+Provide a list of steps that can be tracked for their completed progress through a "chapter"

+#### Glossary

+Layout a list of words and track which words a user has read

 #### Checklist

 *in progress (not yet reporting)*